vmware-archive/concourse-pipeline-samples/azure-blobstore-integration/README.md

 The example uses the [Azure Blobstore resource](https://github.com/pivotal-cloudops/azure-blobstore-concourse-resource) to save a build artifact to an Azure Blobstore container and then retrieve it back later.

-This sample pipeline illustrates the implementation of the "[only build packages once](https://continuousdelivery.com/implementing/patterns/)" pattern by (1) saving a produced versioned build artifact to a blobstore in Azure and then (2) retrieving the same versioned artifact in a subsequent pipeline step, which is triggered once a new file version is detected in the blobstore container.
+This pipeline illustrates the implementation of the "[only build packages once](https://continuousdelivery.com/implementing/patterns/)" pattern by (1) saving a versioned build artifact to a blobstore in Azure and then (2) retrieving the same artifact in a subsequent pipeline step automatically triggered by the detection of the new file in the blobstore container.

 ## Sample pipeline definition file

-The pipeline definition below can be downloaded from [this repository](https://github.com/pivotalservices/concourse-pipeline-samples/blob/master/azure-blobstore-integration/pipeline.yml).
+The pipeline definition file below can also be downloaded from [this repository](https://github.com/pivotalservices/concourse-pipeline-samples/blob/master/azure-blobstore-integration/pipeline.yml).

 ``` yaml